alexkozlovm/alexkozlovm/README.md

 ### Hello there! 👋

 My name is Alex Kozlov.
-As a 13-year-old, second-generation immigrant, I'm proud of my multilingual abilities, fluent in English and Russian, and conversational in Polish.
+As a 13-year-old, second-generation immigrant, I'm proud of my bilingual abilities, fluent in English and Russian.
 I reside in Atlanta, Georgia.

 <!--
 **alexkozlovm/alexkozlovm** is a ✨ _special_ ✨ repository because its `README.md` (this file) is displayed on my GitHub profile.